New York Rangers: Rebuilding (2016–2020)

-The 2019–20 season was a step forward for the rebuilding Rangers; Panarin earned a Hart Trophy nomination, rookie goaltender Igor Shesterkin proved to be a worthy successor to aging superstar Henrik Lundqvist, Chris Kreider signed a seven-year contract extension, and Mika Zibanejad emerged as an elite forward, recording a five-goal game against Washington on March 5 and ending up with 41 goals in 57 games played.
+The 2019–20 season saw improvement as Panarin earned a Hart Trophy nomination, Chris Kreider signed a seven-year contract extension, and Mika Zibanejad recorded a five-goal game against Washington on March 5 and ended up with 41 goals in 57 games played.
 By early March 2020, the Rangers were within striking distance of the second wild card position when the coronavirus pandemic halted the regular season.
 In May 2020, the league announced a 24-team playoff tournament to complete the season, where the Rangers were seeded 11th and faced the Carolina Hurricanes; the Hurricanes swept the Rangers.
-After being eliminated from the playoffs the Rangers were entered into the second phase of the NHL draft lottery where the team won the lottery and were awarded the first pick in the 2020 NHL entry draft, which Gorton used to select Alexis Lafreniere.
+After being eliminated from the playoffs the Rangers were entered into the second phase of the NHL draft lottery where the team won the lottery and were awarded the first pick in the 2020 NHL entry draft, which Gorton used to select Alexis Lafrenière.
 Later in the offseason, the team traded veteran defenseman Marc Staal to the Red Wings.

 In September 2020, the Rangers bought out the final year of Henrik Lundqvist's contract, ending his tenure in New York after 15 years.

 The Drury years (2020–present)

-Continued team struggles (2020–2021)
+Struggles, playoff return, and fourth Presidents' Trophy (2020–2024)

-On January 31, 2021, defenseman Tony DeAngelo was placed on waivers, following reports that he had an altercation with teammate Alexandar Georgiev following an overtime loss.
+On January 31, 2021, defenseman Tony DeAngelo was placed on waivers following reports that he had an altercation with teammate Alexandar Georgiev following an overtime loss.
 According to The Athletic, his continued "maturity" issues, combined with a marked decline in his play, led the Rangers to put him on the market; there were no takers.
 In a game against the Washington Capitals on May 3, 2021, Capitals forward Tom Wilson cross-checked Pavel Buchnevich in the head and slammed Artemi Panarin into the ice, ending his season.
 Wilson, a repeat offender, was fined the league maximum of $5,000 for the incident.
 The Rangers organization released a statement expressing disappointment in this decision, calling head of player safety George Parros "unfit to continue in his current role".
 The NHL subsequently fined the Rangers $250,000 for their comments.
 Two days later, Rangers owner James Dolan fired president John Davidson and general manager Jeff Gorton.
 Despite the timing, Dolan stated the firings were not related to the Wilson incident and statement, citing "culture" issues within the organization.
 Chris Drury was then announced as the Rangers' new president and general manager.
-On May 12, Drury fired head coach David Quinn, and replaced him with Gerard Gallant.
+On May 12, Drury fired head coach David Quinn and replaced him with Gerard Gallant.
 Despite a tumultuous season, a major bright spot was the play of Adam Fox; he led NHL defensemen with 42 assists, finished second in points with 47, and won the James Norris Memorial Trophy.